 Gumbo Life: Tales from the Roux Bayou

-*The Good Pirates of the Forgotten Bayous, is available in an updated paperback edition from Yale University Press.
+*The Good Pirates of the Forgotten Bayous is available in paperback.
+ORDER HERE!

 * Rascal, a Dog and His Boy is now a terrific audio book!

 Glossary: *envie--a craving.

 *loup garou---the Cajun werewolf.